Multi-Robot Pickup and Delivery via Distributed Resource Allocation: Introduction

 \section{Introduction}

-The \ac{PDVRP} is one of the most studied combinatorial optimization problems.
+The Pickup-and-Delivery Vehicle Routing Problem (PDVRP) is one of the most studied combinatorial optimization problems.
 The interest is mainly motivated by the practical relevance in real-world applications such as such as battery exchange in robotic networks,~\cite{kamra2017combinatorial}, pickup and delivery in warehouses,~\cite{ham2019drone}, task scheduling~\cite{gombolay2018fast} and delivery with precedence constraints~\cite{bai2019efficient}.
 The \ac{PDVRP} is known to be an $\mathcal{NP}$-Hard optimization problem, and can be solved to optimality only for small instances.
+In a PDVRP, a group of vehicles has to fulfill a set of transportation requests.
+Requests consist of picking up goods at some locations and delivering them to other locations.
+The problem then consists of determining minimal length paths such that all the requests are satisfied.
+To achieve this, we can assign to each location a label ``P'' (pickup) or ``D'' (delivery), and then define a graph of all possible paths that can be traveled by vehicles.
+In Figure~\ref{fig:pdvrp}, we show an example scenario with two vehicles, two pickups and two deliveries.